relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/authorization.md

 #### API Permissions

 The API Permissions blade in the application registrations config allows you to assign permissions to API endpoints in Azure.
 Each permission can be added by navigating to the API permissions blade and clicking "Add a permission".
-This will cause a pop-up where you can navigate to the API endpoint that is needed scoped permissions can be granted.
+This will cause a pop-up where you can navigate to the API endpoint that is needed for scoped permissions to be granted.

 ##### Exchange Web Services (EWS)